Going solar – build your own solar panel

 Let’s get started…

 Yes.
 With basic tools and a step-by-step guide, homeowners can build a solar panel system using readily available parts and materials.
 Tens of thousands have already done it.
-And many thousands more, while perhaps less resourceful, have installed residential solar energy systems using companies like Verengo solar energy to realize the cost savings and peace of mind that come with having your own home solar energy system.
+And many thousands more, while perhaps less resourceful, have installed residential solar energy systems with the help of local solar installers to realize the cost savings and peace of mind that come with having your own home solar energy system.

 Why make your own panel?

 Making and installing your own panel will reduce your energy costs and provide increased independence from your utility company.
 You can get the advantages of producing your own power from the sun at a fraction of the cost of going “full retail” for a solar power system.

 And you’ll be on the cutting edge of the new energy economy.
 You’ll save money and contribute to a sustainable future.
 It can be a rewarding and empowering experience as you gain confidence in providing security and independence for you and your family.